pyccel/pyccel/docs/low-level-interface.md

 ### Name mapping with `@low_level`

 You can use the `@low_level` decorator to explicitly map a Python name to its low-level implementation name.
-This is not strictly required, but it is strongly recommended to avoid surprises as Pyccel can rename symbols internally (e.g. to avoid collisions).
-It also allows you to rename functions and classes.
+This is not strictly required, but it is recommended to avoid surprises as Pyccel can rename symbols internally (e.g. to avoid collisions).
+Such collisions are rare in stub files but using the decorator removes any possible ambiguity.

+This decorator also allows you to rename functions and classes.
+For example functions can be mapped to names which are meaningful in Python such as magic method names (e.g. `__add__`).
 Another common use case is for functions that accept different types of arguments.
 In Python stub files such functions are annotated with the [`@overload` decorator](https://typing.python.org/en/latest/spec/overload.html).
 Such functions may map to different low-level functions.

 For example: